Modular curves of prime-power level with infinitely many quadratic points: Introduction

 Previous work on the classification of bielliptic modular curves has focused on the classical cases, such as Bars's work on $X_0(N)$ \cite{barsx0} and subsequent work on various quotients of $X_0(N)$ for varying levels (including \cite{biellquot}, \cite{biellquotsqfree}, \cite{biellatkins}).
 Similar results have also been obtained for $X_1(N)$ \cite{biellx1} and intermediate modular curves of the form $X_{\Delta}(N)$ where $\Delta$ is a subgroup of $(\Z/N\Z)^*$ \cite{biellint}.
 These results build on the much earlier work on the classification of hyperelliptic modular curves, most notably Ogg's \cite{ogg} classification of integers $N\geq 1$ for which $X_0(N)$ is hyperelliptic.

-Our motivation for this paper comes from the following.
+Our motivation for studying quadratic points on more general modular curves comes from the following.
 Let $N\geq 1$ be an integer.
 To an elliptic curve $E$ over a number field $K$, one can associate a representation induced by the action of the absolute Galois group $G_K:=\Gal(\overline{K}/K)$ on the $N$-torsion subgroup $E[N]$ of $E(\overline{K})$.
 After choosing compatible bases for the torsion subgroups $E[N]$ for $N\geq 1$, we can construct an adelic representation

 The following program on the classification of such representations -- often called ``Program B" -- was proposed by Mazur \cite{mazur}: \begin{quote} ``Given a number field $K$ and a subgroup $H$ of $\GL_2(\Zhat) \simeq \prod_p \GL_2 (\Z_p)$, classify all elliptic curves $E/K$ whose associated Galois representation on torsion points maps $\Gal(\overline{K}/K)$ into $H \leq \GL_2 (\Zhat)$.'' \end{quote}